Richard Coote, 1st Earl of Bellomont

-Richard Coote, 1st Earl of Bellomont (sometimes spelled Bellamont, 1636 – 5 March 1700/01), known as The Lord Coote between 1683–89, was an Irish nobleman and colonial administrator who represented Droitwich in the English Parliament from 1688 to 1695.
+Richard Coote, 1st Earl of Bellomont (1636 – 5 March 1700/01), styled as The Lord Coote from 1683 to 1689, was an Anglo-Irish politician and colonial administrator who represented Droitwich in the House of Commons of England from 1688 to 1695.
 He was a prominent Williamite, supporting William III and Mary II during the Glorious Revolution.

-In 1695, he was given commissions as governor of the English overseas possessions of New York, Massachusetts Bay, and New Hampshire, which he held until his death.
+In 1695, Coote was given commissions as governor of the English overseas possessions of New York, Massachusetts Bay, and New Hampshire, which he held until his death.
 He did not arrive in North America until 1698, and spent most of his tenure as governor in New York.
-He spent a little over a year in Massachusetts, and only two weeks in New Hampshire.
+Coote spent a little over a year in Massachusetts, and only two weeks in New Hampshire.
 His time in New York was marked by divisive politics resulting from Leisler's Rebellion, and difficult and ultimately unsuccessful negotiations to keep the Iroquois from engaging in peace talks with New France.
 Frontier issues were also at the forefront during his time in Massachusetts and New Hampshire, where lumber and security from the Abenaki threat dominated his tenure.

-He was a major financial sponsor of William Kidd, whose privateering was later deemed to have descended into piracy.
+Coote was also a major financial sponsor of William Kidd, whose privateering was later deemed to have descended into piracy.
 Bellomont engineered the arrest of Kidd in Boston, and had him returned to England, where he was tried, convicted, and hanged.